 Good practices and attractiveness

-When designing a mobile application, micro-interactions are included by default but are often overlooked.
+When app development companies design a mobile application, micro-interactions are included by default but are often overlooked.
 The way in which they can be shown off varies completely from one designer to another.
 The challenge is to find the right balance by fine-tuning the details and making micro-interaction subtle yet effective.
 It is essential to learn about the different types of users and put yourself in their shoes.

 Understanding where they are coming from before and after the application, as well as the knowing what their interests and desires are, will allow your micro-interactions to form a real emotional connection.